IU-PR/Capstone_project/content/docs/Groups/CockTail.md

 2. Improve the ingredient’s amount for MixUp algorithm
 3. Add MixUp algorithm to generate recipes for ingredient list
 4. Probably, add calorie counter

+## **Comments from interviews**:

+- “Overall, the application is interesting, but it is more suitable for average users in everyday life.
+For bartenders it will be difficult, since it will be hard to calculate the price of such cocktails .
+Also it will be pleasant to add calorie counter, since many people keep track of the amount of calories they consume.”